 Vaginal Birth After Cesearean

-Jamin and Brianna have cared for many VBAC women in hospital, birth center and home birth settings.
+Jamin has cared for many VBAC women in hospital, birth center and home birth settings.
 They believe that birth, even if you’ve had a previous cesarean section, isn’t a medical emergency but simply a natural process.
 During labor, they’ll recommend good nutrition, hydration and a variety of positions to help the baby find the perfect position to slowly come down.
 They also believe that women who have had a previous c-section will increase their chances of a normal vaginal birth if they have a natural, drug- free labor.
 This has been proven repeatedly in many different studies.

 A cesarean section, or c-section, can be lifesaving for a baby that might not have survived or might have survived with severely compromised health.
 However, using this procedure as a routine method for birthing babies is neither safe nor recommended.